 The AT3 Center has convened “Communities of Practice” (CoP) to promote sharing and problem solving for AT Act Section 4 grantees and their partners in implementing state level activities as well as technical assistance and training (state leadership) related to information and communication technology (ICT) access.
-Although the primary members of the CoPs should be staff or program partners directly engaged in directing or implementing the activities, others with interest in the topic(s) are welcome to join.
+The members of the CoPs should be staff or program partners who are engaged in directing or implementing the activities.
 The CoPs will communicate via periodic, topical and focused webinars and/or conference calls, through online discussions, as well as involvement in other training events.
-To join a CoP, contact Crystal Bauer at email@example.com.
+To join a CoP, contact Jamie Anderson at Jamie.firstname.lastname@example.org.

-- Information and Communication Technology Accessibility (ICT): Training in this areas is required for State AT Programs along with reporting of specific performance measure outcome data.
+Training in this area is required for State AT Programs along with reporting of specific performance measure outcome data.
 This CoP supports State AT Program staff, contractors and other external partners responsible for implementing ICT accessibility initiatives at the state level supplementing an expertise gap present in many states in this area.
 For additional ICT resources please visit our ICT Community of Practice Resources page.